isabella232/livefyre.en/help/admin/getting-started/overview.md

 | iOS previous versions (iPhone 4S+ / iPad 2+) |  Limited  |  Limited  |  n/a   | Limited |
 | iOS current versions (iPhone 4S+ / iPad 2+)  |     Y     |     Y     |  n/a   |    Y    |

-[!NOTE]
+> [!NOTE]

-While Livefyre will strive to maintain existing functionality, new products and features may not be entirely supported on browsers listed here with Limited support.
+> While Livefyre will strive to maintain existing functionality, new products and features may not be entirely supported on browsers listed here with Limited support.

-[!END]

-[!IMPORTANT]
+> [!IMPORTANT]

-Due to the end of support from Microsoft, Livefyre is not supported on Internet Explorer versions before Internet Explorer 11.
+> Due to the end of support from Microsoft, Livefyre is not supported on Internet Explorer versions before Internet Explorer 11.

-[!END]